 John Landis biography

-Director, screenwriter, actor.
-Born on August 3, 1950, in Chicago, Illinois.
-A successful director, John Landis is best known for his comedies, which include National Lampoon??s Animal House (1978), The Blues Brothers (1980), and Trading Places (1983).
-He started out his career in the mail room at Twentieth Century Fox and soon found other behind-the-scenes jobs, including working as a stuntman.
+Director, screenwriter and actor John Landis was born on August 3, 1950, in Chicago, Illinois.
+A successful director, John Landis is best known for his comedies, which include National Lampoon's Animal House (1978), The Blues Brothers (1980), and Trading Places (1983).
+He started out his career in the mail room at 20th Century Fox and soon found other behind-the-scenes jobs, including working as a stuntman.

 The following year, Landis returned to the horror comedy genre with An American Werewolf in London (1981), which starred David Naughton.
 He had reteamed with Rick Baker for this gory story of two Americans attacked by a werewolf while on vacation.
 Despite some mixed reviews from critics, the film was popular with movie audiences.

 The next two years were a challenging time for Landis.

 For Twilight Zone: The Movie (1983), which was inspired by the Rod Sterling television series, he wrote and directed one of the film's four segments and its prologue.
 His story focused on a big-mouthed bigot (played by Vic Morrow) who is forced to face his prejudices through a series of experiences that transport him to Nazi Germany, the Deep South and Vietnam.

 While filming the Vietnam scenes, Vic Morrow and two child actors were killed after a helicopter crashed on top of them.
 Landis and several other members of the production were later charged with involuntary manslaughter in connection to these deaths.
 In the subsequent trial, they were all found not guilty.
 The families of the slain actors all filed wrongful death suits, which were settled out of court.